shiy1022/slab_qick_calib/README_experiments.md

 qspec_pow_fine = meas.QubitSpecPower(cfg_dict, qi=0, style='fine', params={'expts_gain': 20})
 ```

 The experiment produces a 2D plot showing the qubit response as a function of both frequency and power.
-This can reveal features like AC Stark shifts, multi-photon transitions, and power broadening.
+This can reveal features like multi-photon transitions and power broadening.

 #### Rabi Experiment